piercedprincessxoxo/reddit_upvote_script/README.md

 4. Instal praw (Reddits Python API)

- Enter the following in the command prompt" `pip install praw` and hit enter
+ Enter the following in the CLI: `pip install praw` and hit enter

 #### Update the script with your information